 My cousin from Bakonysarkany came over yesterday, and his wife and I went through some bathroom stuff that they could take home to their two young girls.
 We counted 28 half bottles of shampoo and conditioner, I mean what is wrong with me?
 Also, I went through all our linens and counted 25 sets!
 So that’s bottom sheet, duvet cover with two pillow cases; I could open my own linen shop!
 Not to mention 12 throw blankets, dozens of decorative and sleeping pillows, and 12 duvets!
 Of course they are from when we had our Bed and Breakfast and our homestay students, but I feel a little bit like a hoarder.

-I meticulously washed all the whites on hot with lovely smelling, organic soften and have them hanging in my laundry room ready to be folded nicely as my other cousin is coming on Saturday morning to take another truck load of things to Bakonysarkany.
-For them I am giving the majority of the kitchen stuff, the bigger items; the extra plates, the cups, sandwich, popcorn and soda maker… all the things that collect dust, and the things we love to use but can’t sell… She loves to entertain like me, and I cannot think of a better person to give my lovely cooking stuff to.
-And what they don’t need they will pass on to the many familie in the village! <3
+I meticulously washed all the whites on hot with lovely smelling, organic softener and have them hanging in my laundry room ready to be folded nicely as my other cousin is coming on Saturday morning to take another truck load of things to Bakonysarkany.
+For them I am giving the majority of the kitchen stuff, the bigger items; the extra plates, the cups, sandwich, popcorn and soda maker… all the things that collect dust, and the things we love to use but can’t sell… She loves to entertain like me, and I cannot think of a better person to give my lovely cooking items to.
+And what they don’t need they will pass on to the many families in the village!